crcn/beanpoll.js/README.md

 - bridge.js needs to also cache errors, and responses.
 - params in ops so they can fill in URI params vs string concatenation (yuck)
 - need to implement beanpole.router().require(...) vs benapole.require(...);
+- push -store? (pushing data, and allowing subscribers to pull it - use mongodb maybe)
+	- pull search in data parameter?
+- need to have data parameter for on('push -pull');
+- need to have middleware for certain types of metadata (rotate, store, ...).
+Use beans?
+Placement = where rotate logic currently is.